The Geosiphon symbiosis

 However, despite the increase in size, the Nostoc cells inside the Geosiphon bladder have an almost normal ultrastructure.
 They contain a high number of thylakoids and carboxysomes; one alteration is that the outer membrane is hardly recognizable electron microscopically.
 Heterocysts are formed with the same frequency as in free living colonies, but their cell wall is thinner in the symbiosis, possibly indicating a lower surrounding O2 concentration.

-N2 and CO2 fixation and transfer
+CO2 fixation and transfer

 14C-tracer studies showed that the Geosiphon bladders fix CO2 both in light and in darkness, whereas the rate of CO2 fixation in light is much higher (Kluge et al. 1991).
 In light, largely phosphate esters, poly-glucans, free sugars (including trehalose and raffinose), some amino acids and organic acids trap 14C.
 In darkness only malic and fumaric acid together with some amino-acids appear as labeled products.
 High photosynthetic activity of the endosymbiotic Nostoc cells was also shown by photosystem II chlorophyll-fluorescence kinetics (Bilger et al. 1994).
 The symbiotic Nostoc cells achieve much higher steady-state quantum yields and electron transport rates when compared to free living Nostoc.